GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-jmeter/README.md

     gcutil getproject --project=<project ID> --cache_flag_values

-If this is the first time using `gcutil` for operation that requires SSH credential (such as "gcutil addinstance" or "gcutil ssh"), gcutil creates new SSH credential.
+If this is the first time using `gcutil` for operation that requires SSH credentials (such as "gcutil addinstance" or "gcutil ssh"), gcutil creates new SSH credentials.
 At that time, passphrase is asked.
-The **passphrase must be empty** for the sample to work properly.
+The **passphrase must be empty** for the application to work properly.
-If SSH credential with passphrase already exists for gcutil, the sample fails to establish SSH forwarding.
-In this case, remove existing credentials at `~/.ssh/google_compute_engine*` and re-create SSH credential.
+If SSH credentials with passphrase already exists for gcutil, the application fails to establish SSH forwarding.
+In this case, remove existing credentials at `~/.ssh/google_compute_engine*` and re-create SSH credentials.

 Set-Up Instruction